rackerlabs/support-how-to/content/cloud-databases/database-replication-with-cloud-databases.md

 ### Create a read replica

-Follow these steps for creating a read replica for your database instance using the Cloud Control Panel.
+Follow these steps for creating a read replica for your database instance using the Cloud Control Panel:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

-3. In the top navigation bar, click the **Databases** menu and then select **MySQL**.
+3. Select **Databases > MySQL**.

 4. On the instance list page, click the plus sign (+) in the **Replicas** column for the database instance that you want to replicate, as shown in the following image: